 Most historians agree that the study of ancient Greece begins with the Dorians.
-Without the Dorians, the ancient Greece we greatly admire might never have developed.
+Although the Minoans were certainly interesting and the Mycenaeans did create some beautiful art, without the Dorians, the ancient Greece we greatly admire might never have developed.

 Here's what happened: Over 3,000 years ago, the Dorians, a tribe of war-like people, swooped down from the north onto the Greek peninsula.
 The Dorians did not have a written language.
 They were not into art or music or literature.
 The Dorians were into war.
 The Dorians did not build cities.
 They destroyed them.

 Greek Dark Ages: It was easy for the Dorians to conquer the many diverse tribes who made their home on the Greek peninsula.
-The villagers had stone weapons.
 The Dorians had iron weapons.
 It wasn't even a contest.
 For the next 400 years, the Dorians ruled.
-This period of time in ancient Greek history is called the Greek Dark Ages.
 The various tribes on the Greek peninsula hated the Dorians, with good reason.
 The Dorians were cruel and brutal.
 But after 400 years of Dorian rule, it probably never occurred to the Dorians that the villagers might organize and revolt.

-After the Greek Dark Ages - Development of City-States: Dorian rule came to an end when the Greeks banded together and kicked the Dorians out of Greece.
+After the Greek Dark Ages - Development of City-States: After 400 years of control, the Dorians never expected the Greeks to rise up against them.
+But they did.
+Dorian rule came to an end when the Greeks banded together and kicked the Dorians out of Greece.
 After the Greek Dark Ages, villages started to band together to create city-states, in part for protection and in part for more organized trade.

 Ancient Greece was not a country.
 It was a collection of city-states, each with its own government and its own way of doing things.
 But thanks to the storytellers, the people spoke the same language, believed in the same gods. and shared a common culture.
 They thought of themselves as Greeks.
 But they were very loyal to their city-state.